umbraco/UmbracoDocs/marketplace-and-integrations/README.md

 ## [Umbraco Marketplace](marketplace/README.md)

-The Umbraco Marketplace is a public website used to showcase Umbraco packages - commercial and open-source extensions to the CMS available for use in Umbraco solutions.
-On the website you can browse and search for packages, read details about their installation and usage and review their suitability for your project.
+The Umbraco Marketplace is a public website used to showcase Umbraco packages.
+These are commercial and open-source extensions to the CMS available for use in Umbraco solutions.
+On the website you can browse and search for packages, understand their usage and review their suitability for your project.

 The website is available at [marketplace.umbraco.com](https://marketplace.umbraco.com).